 Do We Focus On Copywriting Or Article Writing At Ginger Marketing?

-We focus on Content Writing, this kind of writing lies at the core of producing quality blog and guest posts.
+We focus on content writing, this kind of writing lies at the core of producing quality blog and guest posts.
 However, we don’t just simply ignore copywriting.
-We spend one day a month learning about copywriting tools and techniques and then write down how we can start practically applying it to our article writing to improve client results.
+We spend one day a month learning about copywriting tools and techniques and then write down how we can start practically applying it to the editing stage of our content to improve client results.

 For us, a key indicator of content success for clients is the engagement.
 We track how many social shares and comments each piece of content receives.
 Copywriting tactics can be subtly applied to blog and guest post writing to improve this engagement.